What is Academic Bankruptcy?

 Academic bankruptcy removes the grade point factors of a semester taken at University of Nebraska–Lincoln from a student's cumulative grade point average, but the course(s) and grades(s) remain on the student's academic record.
 The courses so approved are marked "Academic Bankruptcy".

 When can I use it?

-You may remove one or two semesters of credit hours from your undergraduate degree consideration by applying to the Office of the University Registrar, 107 Canfield Administration Building South after completing either 15 simultaneous or sequential semester hours with at least a 3.0 grade point average (GPA) or 30 hours with at least a 2.5 GPA at UNL, following the semester or semesters you wish to remove but before receiving a baccalaureate degree from UNL.
+You may remove one or two semesters of credit hours from your undergraduate degree consideration after completing either 15 simultaneous or sequential semester hours with at least a 3.0 grade point average (GPA) or 30 hours with at least a 2.5 GPA at University of Nebraska–Lincoln, following the semester or semesters you wish to remove but before receiving a baccalaureate degree from University of Nebraska–Lincoln.

-Courses taken at UNO, UNK, or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at UNL to qualify for academic bankruptcy.
-In order to exercise this option, you must:
+Courses taken at UNO, UNK, or UNMC may be used in the qualifying GPA calculation, but you must be matriculated in a baccalaureate degree program at University of Nebraska–Lincoln to qualify for academic bankruptcy.

 - Discuss the desire to bankrupt a semester with your academic advisor.

 - If you qualify, complete an "Academic Bankruptcy Form" at the Office of the University Registrar, 107 Canfield Administration Building South, and ask your advisor to sign the form.

 - The Office of the University Registrar may request an interview before authorizing the bankrupting of a semester.